TobyMac: Personal life

 McKeehan and his wife Amanda were married in 1994.
 Amanda, who comes from Jamaica, is the daughter of Judy and Robert Levy (chairman of the agribusiness firm Jamaica Broilers Group), and the family regularly visits the island.
 His father died from dementia in 2015 after a degenerative phase, an experience which McKeehan cited as inspiration for some of his newest songwriting as of 2017.

 They have had four sons and a daughter: Truett (September 4, 1998 – October 23, 2019), known as TruDog or Tru (stylized as TRU); twins Moses and Marlee, adopted at birth on April 30, 2002; Leo, (b.
 November 2, 2004); and Judah, (b.
 March 24, 2006).
-McKeehan's son Moses suffers from muscular dystrophy.
+McKeehan's son Moses has muscular dystrophy.

 Truett Foster McKeehan appeared on DC Talk's Solo EP and TobyMac's albums, Momentum, Re:Mix Momentum, Welcome to Diverse City, Renovating Diverse City, Portable Sounds, Tonight, Christmas in Diverse City, Eye on It and Eye'm All Mixed Up as the artist "TruDog" while on This is not a Test he is credited as "TRU".
 Judah McKeehan has appeared on the albums Tonight and Eye on It with Truett.
 Truett is featured on the song "Backseat Driver" from This Is Not a Test, as well as on "Alone" from Hollyn's self-titled EP, as "TRU".
 Truett was an aspiring rapper and started a solo career as Truett Foster at age 21.
 He was found dead at his home in Nashville on October 23, 2019, at age 21 of an accidental drug overdose of fentanyl and amphetamines.
 On January 10, 2020, after a hiatus from touring to be with family, TobyMac released "21 Years" as a tribute to his son.